didarulshahriar37/HallVerse/README.md

 Student Management:
 - Admin can view all students
 - Admin can add new students
+- Admin can remove a student
+- Admin can verify students payment (clear dues)

 Complaint Management:
 - Admin can view all complaints